0riginally published on March 5, 2007, but updated in May 2016

 Many a naysayer, many of which fall under the newsletter writers camp keep pumping the nonsense that all paper money will cease to exist and that everyone will revert to the gold and silver standard in the not too distant future.
-First of all, they are about 1000 years too late and second of all they are in sore need of a mental check up.
+First of all, they are about 1000 years too late and second of all, they are in sore need of a mental check-up.
 They forget to take mass psychology into consideration and one must understand that the biggest driving force anywhere is mass behaviour also known as Mass psychology.
-The Gold standard did not prevent theft and outright robbery; banker were still known for shaving gold coins and other shenanigans
+The Gold standard did not prevent theft and outright robbery; banker was still known for shaving gold coins and other shenanigans

 Nobody in hell including yours truly wants to run around with a heavy sack of gold or silver coins strapped to their necks.
 It just not convenient anymore and since we live in an instant demand and instant gratification society this line of thought will remain a dream.
 The way to end the problem is to put the following rules into play

 - Banks should never be given any power whatsoever.
 This means that they should not be allowed to lend money they do not have.
 Now via the fractional banking system, they can create 9 new dollars for every dollar of deposit they have.
 This outright theft, they are creating money they don’t have and charging a fortune for it.

 - Governments should not be allowed to create any debt.
 Before any new project is approved the government should have the money to pay for it

 There small other refinements that can be added, but if those two main rules are enacted, we won’t need the Gold standard.
 We have inflation and fake boom and bust cycles because bankers control the money supply.
 Cut their supply and the dirty game comes to an end.

 General Motors has made no money selling cars for over 10 years